We want to CONNECT with YOU!

 This spiritual passion carried on to the generations of Pentecostals that have passed through the doors of this church.
 The Boyers and those foundation stone families set the course with the Book of Acts and the message of the cross.
 They started the church under the name Calvary Mission of the Assemblies of God and on November 2, 1933 began holding meetings at the Knights of Pythias Hall in Union Square.
 In 1935, they moved and started to conduct evangelistic services at the Parish House, the former home of the Free Will Baptists, located at 176 East Main Street, which has been our home ever since.

 Street meetings conducted by the church were so popular that in July of 1936, the town officials asked the church to hold them elsewhere in town because they were creating traffic problems.
 Evidently there was some delay in moving into the Parish House because finally in October of 1936 consistent meetings started after the building had been put into a condition for use by preparing the upper room for services, with plans for opening the church in full at a later time.
-The upper room is the current home of our student ministry, Fusion Youth.
-At this time our church took on the name, Glad Tidings Temple.
+At that time our church took on the name, Glad Tidings Temple.

 Those pastors who followed were given the mantel to continue the work that was laid before them.
 After Albert Boyer and his wife founded our church, there were several pastors in its first twenty years alone.
 There were two men among them who would become prominent ministers in the Assemblies of God organization.

 Joseph Flower was one such pastor in the early years.
 His parents, J. Roswell and Alice Flower, were influential in the founding and pioneering of the Assemblies of God and Pentecostal movement in general.
-In 1913, they founded and began publishing the first weekly Pentecostal periodical, The Christian Evangel (now called the Pentecostal Evangel).
-One year later, at the founding meeting of the Assemblies of God, J. Roswell Flower was elected as Secretary as well as the first Executive Presbyter, one of only two elected officials.
-He was appointed the first Head of Foreign Missions.
-He served the Assemblies of God until 1959.
-The Flowers Heritage Center in Springfield, Missouri is named after J. R. Flower, it keeps the historical records of the Assemblies of God.
 His son Joseph started his ministry career at our church.
-He was also elected and served as General Secretary from 1975 until 1993.
+He was later elected and served as General Secretary of the Assemblies of God from 1975 until 1993.
 He was a strong supporter of women’s roles in the ministry.

 Joseph’s good friend, Charles Greenaway, was the pastor here prior to the Flowers.
 He had come up to this area on Flower’s honeymoon.
 Charles had recently lost his wife, so they brought him with them to help console him.
 After several days of fishing, the young Mrs. Flowers sent Charles off.
 That could have been their initiation to this area.
 After his time here Charles Greenaway went on to become a famous missionary to Africa and an evangelist pastor.
 In 1977, he was appointed the First Field Secretary of the newly aligned Missions District of Eurasia.
 He drew attention to the fact that Europe was a valid and needy missions field.
 He is very well known in the Assemblies of God as he held several offices and served until his death.
 Our church also changed its name in 1942 to First Assembly of God, during his tenure.